jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dictionary/dictionary.rst

 *Account* - dictionary is visible to all mailboxes in this account.
 In envelopes with this dictionary field records from this dictionary will be available to mailboxes in current account.
 Roles with mailboxes from other accounts will not be able to select data from this dictionary field.
 *Public* - dictionary is visible to all mailboxes.
 In envelopes with this dictionary field records from this dictionary will be available to any mailbox.
 Roles with any mailbox will be able to select data from this dictionary field.

-8. Click on Add row button to add new row
+8. Click the "Add row" button to add new row
 9. You can select rows with a checkmark.
 If any rows are selected, Delete rows button will appear which allow you to remove rows
-10. Click on Add column button to add new column
+10. Click the "Add column" button to add new column
 11. Enter a column name (64 characters max)

 .. image:: pic_dictionary/columnModal.png